Dynamic Programming with State-Dependent Discounting: Introduction

-Driven by the need to better match a variety of empirical phenomena, researchers in economics and finance now routinely adopt settings where the subjective discount rate used by agents in their models varies with the state.
-For example, \citet{albuquerque2016valuation} propose an asset pricing model in which the one-period discount factor follows an AR(1) process.
-They show that the resulting demand shocks help explain the equity premium puzzle. \citet{mehra2002mood} find that small fluctuations in agents' discount factors can have large effect on equity price volatility.
-Other studies of asset pricing with state-dependent discount factors embedded in preferences include \citet{campbell1986bond}, \citet{albuquerque2015long} and \citet{schorfheide2018identifying}.
+Researchers in economics and finance routinely adopt settings where the subjective discount rate used by agents in their models varies with the state.
+For example, \cite{albuquerque2016valuation} study an asset pricing model in which the discount rate is perturbed by an AR(1) process.
+They show that the resulting demand shocks help explain the equity premium puzzle. \cite{mehra2002mood} find that small fluctuations in agents' discount factors can have large effects on equity price volatility. \cite{schorfheide2018identifying} and \cite{gomez2020important} likewise embed state-dependent discount factors into Epstein--Zin preferences to generate realistic asset prices and returns.

 State-dependent and time-varying discount rates are also common in studies of savings, income and wealth.
 An early example is \cite{krusell1998income}.
-More recently, \cite{krusell2009revisiting} model the discount factor process as a three state Markov chain and show how discount factor dispersion helps their heterogeneous agent model match the wealth distribution. \cite{hubmer2018comprehensive} model discount factor dynamics using a discretized AR(1) process. \cite{fagereng2019saving} use time-varying discount rates and portfolio adjustment frictions to explain the positive correlation between savings rates and wealth observed in Norwegian panel data.
+In related work, \cite{krusell2009revisiting} model the discount process as a three state Markov chain and show how discount factor dispersion helps their heterogeneous agent model match the wealth distribution. \cite{fagereng2019saving} use time-varying discount rates and portfolio adjustment frictions to explain the positive correlation between savings rates and wealth observed in Norwegian panel data. \cite*{hubmer2020sources} model discount dynamics using a discretized AR(1) process.

 State-dependent discounting is also found in analysis of fiscal and monetary policy.
-For example, \cite{eggertsson2003zero} study monetary policy in the presence of zero lower bound restrictions with dynamic time preference shocks. \cite{woodford2011simple} considers the government expenditure multiplier in a similar environment. \cite{eggertsson2011fiscal} and \cite*{christiano2011government} study the effect of fiscal policies at the zero lower bound on interest rates, while \cite{nakata2016equilibrium} analyze the term structure of interest rates at the zero lower bound when agents have recursive preferences.
-In all of these models, state-dependent variation in discount rates plays a significant role.\footnote{Additional work from the same field with state-dependent discounting can be found in \cite{correia2013unconventional}, \cite{hills2016risky}, \cite{hills2018fiscal} and \cite{williamson2019low}.}
+For example, \cite{eggertsson2003zero} study monetary policy in the presence of zero lower bound restrictions with dynamic time preference shocks. \cite{woodford2011simple} considers the government expenditure multiplier in a similar environment. \cite{eggertsson2011fiscal} and \cite*{christiano2011government} study the effect of fiscal policies at the zero lower bound on interest rates, while \cite{nakata2020equilibrium} analyze the term structure of interest rates at the zero lower bound when agents have recursive preferences.
+In all of these models, state-dependent variation in discount rates plays a significant role.\footnote{See also \cite{correia2013unconventional}, \cite{hills2018fiscal}, \cite{hills2019effective} and \cite{williamson2019low}.}